constantinpape/training-deep-learning-models-for-vison/day4/README.md

 - End-to-end Object Detection with Transformers

 ### Advanced Exercises:
-In the afternoon we're going to start working on advanced exercises which are described [here](../exercises/README.md).
+In the afternoon we're going to start working on advanced exercises which are described [here](../exercises/README.md), in particular the object detection exercise can be found [here](../exercises/object-detection-transformers.md)

 ## Additional materials
 [Object Detection for Dummies](https://lilianweng.github.io/lil-log/2017/12/31/object-recognition-for-dummies-part-3.html)